 Once your account is activated, sign in to the Amazon Management Console.
 After entering both your passwords, the AWS Management Console will appear.
 Click on EC2 to bring up the EC2 Dashboard (shown above).
 This is home base in EC2.
 The Launch Instance button is used to start a new virtual machine.
 We’ll walk you through that process in a minute.
 In the left margin are the functions you’ll be using most often.
 Instances displays your existing virtual machines, both running and stopped.
 Volumes are the virtual hard disks associated with your virtual machines or instances in Amazon-speak.
 A volume gets created as part of the VM launching process.
 When you delete instances, it’s important to also delete the associated volume, or you get billed for it separately.
 Elastic IPs lets you assign an IP address to an Instance using Amazon’s DHCP servers.
 You access your virtual machines using SSH and, without an IP address, you can’t gain access.
 For SSH security, EC2 uses Key Pairs.
 As part of launching a new virtual machine, we’ll walk you through creating one.
 Amazon EC2 also has its own firewalls called Security Groups.
 Basically, all services are blocked until you open them up.
 We’ll also walk you through that process as well.
 Once you’ve created your Key Pair and Security Group, you can use them with multiple instances.
 Now you’re an expert so let’s Launch a New Instance.

 Creating a New Virtual Machine.
 Click on the blue Launch Instance button in the EC2 Dashboard to begin.
 Choose Classic Wizard.
 You build a new instance by starting with one that someone else has already built.
 Be careful here.
 There are literally thousands to choose from and, unless you know the creator, use Name Brand, trusted instances only.
 Anybody can hide anything in an instance that they’ve made publicly available.
 Think of your worst Trojan Horse horror story, and there’s probably a public Amazon instance to match it.
 For our purposes, the magic number you need to know is 399149154715.
-That’s our Amazon EC2 account number, and it means any instances prefixed with that number were created by us.
-So click on the Community AMIs tab and search for PIAF.
-In about a minute, both PIAF 188.8.131.52 AMIs will appear.
-Pick your favorite but be sure the file name begins with 399149154715.
+That’s our Amazon EC2 account number, and it means any instances prefixed with that number or our mugshot were created by us.
+So click on the Cloud Market and search for PIAF.
+In about a minute, both PIAF2 AMIs will appear.
+Pick your favorite but be sure the file name displays our smiling face.
 Then click Select.
 For the Instance Type, make sure T1 Micro is chosen.
 That’s the only free option during your first year.
 Leave the Availability Zone at No Preference and Number of Instances set to 1.
 Click Continue.
 In Advanced Instance Options, accept all of the defaults and click Continue.
 For Storage Device Configuration, accept the defaults by clicking Continue.
 Next, you’ll be prompted to add Tags to your Instance.
 This is a short-hand description to help you distinguish one instance from another.
 For the Name Value, enter something like PIAF-Purple-64 or PIAF-Green-64 and click Continue.
 Next, you’ll be prompted to create a Key Pair to use with the instance.
 If you don’t already have one, click Create New Key Pair and Continue.
 Once the key pair is created, the .pem file will be downloaded to your desktop computer.
 Change the permissions on the .pem file to what SSH requires: chmod 700 mykey.pem.
 You’ll need this key file to log into your instance with SSH so move it to a safe place.
 Next, you’ll create or use an existing Security Group.
 This sets up the firewall rules to use with your instance.
 For PBX in a Flash, you’ll need at least the following Inbound Rules in your Security Group: TCP 22 (SSH), TCP 80 (Web), TCP 1723 (for PPTP VPN only), and TCP 9001 (for WebMin access).
 For VoIP services, you’ll need UDP 5060 (SIP), UDP 10000-20000 (RTP), UDP 4569 (IAX), and UDP 69 (TFTP, if desired).
 EC2 lets you lock down Security Group entries to individual IP addresses.
 We strongly recommend this for SSH, Web, SIP, IAX, and TFTP services.
 If you need access from multiple IP addresses, just add additional Security Group rules for each address and service.
 Finally, you’ll be shown a summary of all your selections.
 If everything looks OK, click Launch to start the instance.
 While it’s starting up, click Elastic IPs from the left column of the EC2 Dashboard.
 Choose Allocate New Address and then Associate Address to connect it with the instance that just launched.
 Write down the IP address.
 You’ll need it for SSH access.
 Finally, click Instances and wait for your virtual machine to come on line with a green check mark.